emberjs/rfcs/text/0779-first-class-component-templates.md

 </template>
 ```

-(While this empty interface is currently more or less useless from a type-checking perspective—we will need something like Glint to support it—it suffices to provide a hook for documentation tooling such as [TypeDoc][typedoc] or [API Extractor][api-extractor]—and thus suffices for the level of support we have for TypeScript today.)
+(While this empty interface is currently more or less useless from a type-checking perspective—we will need something like Glint to support it—it suffices to provide a hook for documentation tooling such as [TypeDoc][typedoc] or [API Extractor][api-extractor], and thus suffices for the level of support we have for TypeScript today.)

 [typedoc]: https://typedoc.org
 [api-extractor]: https://api-extractor.com